m-argarita-m/data-science-4-social-issues/README.md

 We began by cleaning the data - pruning the news and stock datasets to the important columns and merging the datasets together.
 We then visualized the data in a variety of ways and created neural networks to try and capture the relationship (if one existed) between news sentiment and stock price, then reported the results of our analysis.

-Finally, another group of students condensed our findings into a report.s
+Finally, another group of students condensed our findings into a report.